The Definitive Blog SEO Checklist: How to Increase Blog Traffic

 One way to lower the page load time is to reduce the number of those requests.
 You can do it by reducing the number of separate objects on the page.
 Certain files can be merged into one, such as images, CSS style sheets and JS scripts.
 Images making up the blog theme can also be combined into a single sprite.

 The other thing that helps a lot is hosting your blog on a powerful server.
-It’s expensive, but usually worth the price.
+As there is no shortage of companies offering hosting services for blogs, you’ll need an indepth hosting review to help you choose the best.

 Step 6.
 Optimize Your Blog for Mobile Devices